-A physician thinking about investing with Elm asked us: “If I hurt my knee, I’m going to find the best orthopedic surgeon available, and I’ll expect to happily pay a hefty premium for her services.
+A physician thinking about investing with Elm asked us: “If I hurt my knee, I’m going to find the best orthopedic surgeon available and I’ll expect to happily pay top dollar.
 Why is hiring an investment manager any different?”

 Alas, identifying the “best” investment managers isn’t so easy.
 Daniel Kahneman discusses this in “Thinking Fast and Slow”, asking the question “When can you trust an experienced professional who claims to have an intuition?”
 His answer is that the skill we are looking for should develop “through prolonged practice” in “an environment that is sufficiently regular to be predictable…[and providing] immediate and unambiguous feedback.”
 Many (if not most) crafts provide an excellent environment for developing unambiguous expertise, and it’s reasonable to expect to pay more for accessing that evident expertise.